 Each campaign is designed to evolve on the web to create ongoing change with the power of the crowd.

-Each campaign features the convergence of what we call “The Seeds of Change.”
+Each campaign features the convergence of what we call “The 5 C's.”
 When planted individually, each of these seeds possess tremendous power and influence, but what happens when they grow together?

 Celebrities champion it.